floragunncom/sgctl/README.md

 In order to use `sgctl`, you need:

-- A cluster with Seard Guard installed
+- A cluster with Search Guard installed
 - An admin certificate and the corresponding private key to authenticate at that cluster.
 The certificate and the private key must be available as PEM files.

 To make the initial connection to the cluster, execute the following command: